+Alzheimer’s Care Phoenix, Arizona

 Our Licensed Staff

 Vista Living believes in providing top-notch senior care with a holistic approach.
 Our Certified Directed Care staff are on-site 24/7.
 Our Executive Director is a certified practitioner of dementia and Alzheimer’s care.
-We also have a full-time, Licensed Practical Nurse on staff.
+We also have a full-time, nurse on staff.
 She brings her extensive experience in dementia care and Alzheimer’s care communities to Vista Living and its programs.

 Getting Started With Alzheimer’s Care Phoenix, Arizona

 A diagnosis of Alzheimer’s disease does not have to be scary.
 Medical science continues to make inroads to a better understanding of Alzheimer’s disease.
 In the meantime, you can be confident that your elderly loved ones are receiving the highest level of Alzheimer’s care with Vista Living.

 Schedule a tour of one of our facilities and take a look at what senior living should be.
 Contact us today.